uyuni-project/uyuni-rfc/accepted/000070-cluster_awareness.md

 #### System groups

 When defining a new cluster, Uyuni/SUSE Manager also creates a system group named `<type><name>` in which all nodes of the cluster will be inserted.
+Every time a node is added or removed from the cluster, Uyuni/SUSE Manager removes the node from the system group.

 ## Integration requirements from an external product perspective